 Implementation: Our own scheme of work encompasses the aims within the EYFS framework and the Key Stage 1 National Curriculum and provides many cross curricular opportunities.
 Throughout the school the skills achieved in our DT lessons are sequential and progressive ensuring that skills achieved in Year R are used again and built upon throughout Year 1 and Year 2.
 We develop the children's skills and knowledge in design, structures, mechanisms and food.
 We provide opportunities to explore a range of materials, resources and technology including ingredients and baking implements used within a safe environment.
 We encourage children to investigate and understand the world around them, how it works and deepen their knowledge and understanding of the technology available by linking their learning to well-known designers from different periods of time in history providing opportunities to compare technology from the past to today.
 This leads the children to reflect on and evaluate their experiences.

 In Year R, a wide variety of DT skills are taught through each term's project.
 Children are encouraged to be creative and innovative using construction toys and develop joining skills and fine motor skills.
 They are encouraged to use these skills to solve problems.
 Children demonstrate progression of knowledge and skills which they continuously build on and embed in Years 1 and 2 where the children learn about becoming a designer and the process of research, design, plan, make and evaluate.

 We use a range of pedagogical practices to ensure that we emphasise the main phases of designing, making and evaluating.
 Clear modelling and expert questioning enable children to overlearn, refine and transfer skills and knowledge to their long-term memory.

-Impact: Children enjoy Design and Technology lessons and show that they are eager to develop their skills.
+Impact: Children enjoy DT lessons and show that they are eager to develop their skills.
 When asked children give positive feedback about lessons and are proud of the products that they have produced which are often displayed around school.